 Well, sustainable growth is based on building deep connections, not based on transactions.
 This is important because the future of the insurance agency is unquestionably moving toward, depending more on deep client relationships and less and less on commodity transactions and technology is already starting to change the way that consumers purchase insurance, just like it’s changed the way they purchase things in every other industry.

-Well, here’s the thing, it’s time to panic, it’s time to start to pivot and pivoting means starting to invest in the strength of your book.
+Well, here’s the thing, it’s not time to panic, it’s time to start to pivot and pivoting means starting to invest in the strength of your book.
 It means as an agency, changing over the next two or three years to a model that depends more on deep connections with your clientele.
 You don’t have to change everything today, but you do have to commit that over the next two to three years you’re going to start building relationships that will help you move to that sustainable growth model.

 So this is something that we should always be thinking about as an insurance agency leaders, right?
 How do we pivot to a higher purpose and greater value?